-Sitting on the border of Yamagata and Miyagi Prefectures, Mt.
+Sitting on the border of Yamagata and Miyagi prefectures, Mt.
 Zao is one of Tohoku's most prominent mountains.
-Within the mountain lies Zao Okama, a breathtaking caldera lake famous for its changes in color.
+Within the mountain lies Okama Crater, a breathtaking caldera lake famous for its changes in color.
 The deep, water-filled crater is similar in shape (though not in size) to an “okama” cooking pot, thus giving the volcano its name.

 Reach Mt.
 Zao by rental car or public transport from both Miyagi and Yamagata prefectures.
 Note, however, that the crater lake is not accessible during winter (usually early November through late April) due to heavy snowfall.

-From Yamagata: If using public transport, board a train bound for Kaminoya Onsen Station at JR Yamagata Station.
+From Yamagata: If using public transport, board a train bound for Kaminoyama at JR Yamagata Station.
 Upon your arrival, use the free shuttle bus to the Katta parking area; the journey takes an hour.
 Take the Zao-Katta ski lift and then walk a few minutes to get to the viewing platform.

 If arriving by car, use the Yamagata Prefecture side of the Zao Echo Line and drive to the parking lot just below Mt.
 Kattadake.
 From there, walk a few minutes to the viewing platform.